container1616/docker-swarm/README.md

 	docker run -d container1616/gs-scheduling-tasks

-To see the created container run the following command
+To see the created containers run the following command

 	docker -H tcp://<<node2-ip>>:3000 ps